Shaw Local

 Kammer, Radtke and Stafford are IVCC students, and Ennenbach is a community member who has been active in community theater.

-Tickets for “Bottom’s on First 2.0” will only be sold at the door starting one hour before performance times.
-Tickets are $5, or non-perishable food donations for IVCC’s Eagles Peak Food Pantry will also be accepted instead of the ticket price.
+Tickets for “Bottom’s on First 2.0” only will be sold at the door starting one hour before performance times.
+Tickets are $5, or nonperishable food donations for IVCC’s Eagles Peak Food Pantry also will be accepted instead of the ticket price.

-The performances will be on 7:30 p.m. on Friday and Saturday, Oct.
-17–18 and 2 p.m. on Sunday, Oct.
+The performances will be at 7:30 p.m.
+Friday, Oct.
+17, and Saturday, Oct.
+18, and at 2 p.m.
+Sunday, Oct.
 19.

 Admission for both productions is free for IVCC students.